laurentpayot/floweret/README.md

 > sig( [ <argument 1 type\>, <argument 2 type\>, …, <argument n type\> ], <result type\>, <function\> )

-To add a signature to a function, wrap the function with the `sig` function
+To add a signature to a function, wrap the function with the `sig` function.

 ### CoffeeScript

-You can ommit the parentheses, resulting in a very clean syntax.
+You can ommit the parentheses, resulting in a very clean syntax:

 ```coffee
 import { sig } from 'runtime-signature'